-FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country The Law does not foresee penalties for noncompliance applicable to transfer service providers SR. VII PC Remittance entities are not subject to supervision or registration on behalf of financial authorities, which prevents authorities from being aware of adequate compliance with the recommendation Expressly enforce remittance entities to gather adequate and significant information with respect to transfer orderors, as well as to accomplish a detailed examination and control of funds transfers related with suspicious activities in consequence with RE-VII and modify SFF instructions on cablegraphic transfers in order to meet all RE requirements.
+ati Factors underlying rating Recommended Actions Actions Informed by Country persons in terms of ML and FT prevention. • The obligations foreseen in AML law and Regulation for this type of business have the same deficiencies identified in Section 4 of this report with respect to other financial institutions.
+Establish in the Law the obligation for the providers of these type of services to abide by FATF Recommendations.
+Establish systems that allow authorities to accomplish an adequate monitoring of fund transfer service providers.
+Establish in the Law the obligation that operators of these services have an updated list of agents with which they cooperate, that shall be available to the financial authorities determined.
+The Law does not foresee penalties for noncompliance applicable to transfer service providers SR. VII P Remittance entities are not subject to supervision or registration on behalf of financial authorities, which prevents authorities from being aware of adequate compliance with the recommendation Expressly enforce remittance entities to gather adequate and significant information with respect to transfer orderors, as well as to accomplish a detailed examination and control of funds transfers related with suspicious activities in consequence with RE.VII and modify SFF instructions on cablegraphic transfers in order to meet all RE requirements.
 Proposal has been made to reform the Law on Supervision and Regulation of the Financial System in the sense of adding a subparagraph to article seven, which would be as follows: Subparagraph "t": "Just as every person or company the conducts, on behalf or on behalf of another person or entity, operations of transfer of funds or assets, primarily or essentially, on a regular or periodic basis, or in addition to other activities, and other entities indicated by law In the new proposed reforms entitled Technical standards to manage the risks of money laundering and asset and terrorist financing it has been proposed through the standards committee of Central Reserve Bank on this recommendation as follows: Risk factors for ML / FT Art.
-15.- Institutions should establish methodologies to segment risk factors and and identify forms and typologies through which this risk could be presented, the main risk generating agents ML / FT, including: customers, products, services, distribution channels, and location or geographic location, which can be divided into segments and variables, such as e) For purposes of determining the risk of customer it must be considered, among others, factors such as: • Frequent movements and / or unexplained accounts to different geographic locations. • Manufacturers, arms traffickers and intermediaries. • Embassies and Consulates of other countries. • Companies of securities transfer. • Customers whom the entity determines to be Politically Exposed Persons (PEPs • Accounts held by third parties (eg, accountants, lawyers or other professionals) for their clients, which does not disclose the identity of the end user to the bank.
-In addition, customer accounts presented by such third parties may incur higher risk cases if the financial institution makes unreasonable use of "know your customer" and enhanced due diligence. • Lists issued by international bodies indicating individuals suspected of criminal activity.
+15 Institutions should establish methodologies to segment risk factors and and identify forms and typologies through which this risk could be presented, the main risk generating agents ML / FT, including: customers, products, services, distribution channels, and location or geographic location, which can be divided into segments and variables, such as e) For purposes of determining the risk of customer it must be considered, among others, factors such as: • Frequent movements and / or unexplained accounts to different people. • Frequent movements and / or unexplained funds between people of different geographic locations. • Manufacturers, arms traffickers and intermediaries. • Embassies and Consulates of other countries. • Companies of securities transfer. • Customers whom the entity determines to be Politically Exposed Persons (PEPs • Accounts held by third parties (eg, accountants, lawyers or other professionals) for their clients, which does not disclose